What is mobile broadband?

 If you have a busy household, with many broadband users and devices connected to the internet, mobile broadband might not work for you.
 If that’s the case, you could consider:

-- The more widely-available ADSL broadband, which comes into your home through a phone line.
+- ADSL broadband: which comes into your home through a phone line.

-- Satellite broadband, which is set up in a household through the installation of a satellite dish, and provides speeds of up to 30Mb.
+- Satellite broadband: which is set up in a household through the installation of a satellite dish.

 How can I get mobile broadband?